 Hi!
 My name is Sara and I am thrilled that you discovered my blog, seferlover.
 Sefer, in Hebrew, means book.
 Growing up as an only child, books were my constant companions.
 I loved strolling through the bookstore with my mom, who supported my voracious reading habits.
 Libraries became portals that provided escapes from everyday life.
 Through literature, I became empowered.

 This blog is an eclectic mix of personal reflection, analysis, book reviews, and pop culture commentary.
-When I am not busy reading or writing, you can find me working as an administrative unicorn in sunny South Florida.
+When I am not busy reading or writing, you can find me working at a really cool university in North Carolina.
 My simple pleasures include:

 If you are a fellow bookworm or just want to say “hey”, feel free to drop me a line at sara@seferlover.com.